Background Reference Documents

 The following software tools provide the practicing industrial hygienist with quick and easy access to the information necessary to evaluate exposure profiles and determine if the exposures are acceptable, not acceptable or if more data is needed to determine acceptability.
 Like all software tools, the results depend on proper tool use and quality data inputs appropriate to the exposure scenario.
 Users are encouraged to gain expertise in specific tool use via a study of the appropriate references as listed and participation in appropriate professional development courses.

-Legal Notice: The Apps and Tools on this page are made available to you for your own personal non-commercial use only.
-No part of the Apps and Tools may be used in any other manner without the express written permission of the American Industrial Hygiene Association.
-Furthermore, you may not create derivatives of the Apps and Tools or otherwise reverse-engineer, disassemble, or decompile the Apps and Tools or otherwise attempt to derive the source code of the Apps and Tools unless source code access is expressly permitted by the American Industrial Hygiene Association.
+Legal Notice: You may not create derivatives of the Apps and Tools or otherwise reverse engineer, disassemble, or decompile the Apps and Tools or otherwise attempt to derive the source code of the Apps and Tools unless source code access is expressly permitted by the American Industrial Hygiene Association.
 The unauthorized use of these Apps and Tools is illegal and may result in civil or criminal penalties under the U.S. Copyright Act or other applicable copyright laws.

 TOOLS For the Practicing Industrial Hygienist